emredagli/physics-constants-explorer/README.md

 Yes it is possible.
 To be honest, I am not definitely sure about its usefulness!

 But I would like to start this study with the excitement of opportunity of being the first person to see the possible formulation of some famous physical constants.

+And I know that this methodology can be expanded to wider scope with distributed calculation methods.

 ## Methodology